Khushii-Arora/ABISS-MS-Engage22/README.md

 Note:

 - `id1`, `id2` are object keys to be referred by the App
-- `nickname` will be displayed when app recognizes the face
+- `rollno` will be displayed when app recognizes the face
 - `FEATURE_VECTOR` is array of 128 number facial feature known as `descriptor` in face-api.js